SG-JB Crossing: 14 Tips to Go Through Customs Faster (2022)

 #12.
 Keep your Purchase Receipts

-Coming into Singapore, you will need to pay a 7% Goods & Service Tax (GST) if the total value of your purchases exceeds S$100 for less than 48 hours visit to Malaysia (Singapore Customs website).
+Coming into Singapore, you will need to pay a 8% Goods & Service Tax (GST) if the total value of your purchases exceeds S$100 for less than 48 hours in Malaysia (Singapore Customs website).
+The GST is only on the amount that exceeds S$100.

 If you buy a lot of items or some expensive items, like watches, jewellery, cosmetics, etc, do keep your receipts for tax purpose.
 Voluntarily declare for taxing at the Customs Tax Payment Office if you know you need to pay GST.
-A faster way will be to pay the tax using the Customs@SG mobile app or web portal before arriving at the checkpoint and show the e-receipt to excise officers when requested (more info).
+A faster way will be to pay the tax using the Customs@SG web application before arriving at the checkpoint and show the e-receipt to excise officers when requested (more info).

-Otherwise, keep your purchase receipts as proof to show the excise officer that you did not exceed the allowed quota.
+Otherwise, keep your purchase receipts as proof to show the excise officer that you did not exceed the allowed quota when asked.
 This will expedite the process and save you a lot of time.

 Do not assume that you will be excused from paying tax if you "lost" your receipts for expensive goods.
 All items will be verified against the excise database system and tax will be computed based on the recorded prices.
 If the items you bought are priced lower than the recorded prices, you have no receipts to proof otherwise.

-So, do keep your receipts for faster clearance and unnecessary tax.
-It is better to be prepared.
+So, do keep your receipts for faster clearance and unnecessary taxation.
+It is better to be prepared and "declare for tax when in doubt".

 #13.
 Declare Any Alcohols Before Baggage Checks

 There is no duty-free concession for alcohol at the border-crossings between Singapore and Johor, so all alcohols are taxable.
-Declaring alcoholic goods is a must without demand — if alcohol is found in your baggage without declaration, you will be slapped with a fine plus the tax.
-So, do segregate any alcohols from other belongings and declare them before going through the baggage checks.
+Declaring alcoholic goods is a must without demand — if alcohol is found in your baggage without declaration, you will be slapped with a fine plus applicable taxes.
+So, do segregate any alcohols from other belongings and declare them via the red channels before going through the baggage checks.

 Consequently, any bottles that resemble alcohol bottles may also be picked up as "probable" alcoholic products at the X-ray stations.
 Items such as cooking sauces or drinks in large glass bottles, sparkling juices in wine bottles, multiple canned drinks, etc, always result in bag checks by customs officers.
 So, do prepare these items for ready inspection instead of waiting for the officer to ask you to open up your baggage and empty everything.